CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-gitlab-blueprint.md

    * **Service Password** -  Provide service password 6 chars or more
    * **User's name** -  Users Name

-5. Review and Confirm the Blueprint.
+4. Review and Confirm the Blueprint.

-6. Deploy the Blueprint.
+5. Deploy the Blueprint.
    * Once verified, click the `deploy blueprint` button.
 You will see the deployment details stating the Blueprint is queued for execution.
    * This will kick off the Blueprint deploy process and load a page where you can track the deployment progress.
 Deployment will typically complete within five minutes.

-7. Deployment Complete.
+6. Deployment Complete.
+   * To monitor progress, click **Queue** from the Nav Menu on the left.
    * Once the Blueprint has finished executing on your server you may access GitLab by navigating to your server via http.

-8. Enable public access (optional).
+7. Enable public access (optional).
    * Servers are built using private IPs only with access with client or IPSEC VPN.
 For inbound access from the Internet add a public IP to your master server.

   <a href="../../Network/how-to-add-public-ip-to-virtual-machine.md">